Last Updated: March 23, 2022

 Also be sure to come up with strategies to keep these new customers.
 Use this as an opportunity to work on customer service, create a more memorable shopping experience, build your customer database, and get people active on your social media and review sites.

 With new customers comes a boost in brand awareness.
 Your coupons will also reach many more people who don’t come into your store during this promotion but may do so on the next.
-At the very least, you’re on their radar.
+At the very least, you’re on their radar and is a great advantage of coupons for retail businesses.
 Such recognition is huge for new businesses or those that don’t have a strong presence (e.g. an Etsy shop or a brick and mortar store with a poor location).

 When it comes to discussing retail, nothing gets people chatting more than a great discount.
 With the advent of social media, some deals can even go viral.
 There are also sites wholly devoted to users sharing various coupons they’ve stumbled upon.
 Large retailers play this game too.
 GAP recently ran a coupon that gained a lot of traction – by the end of the day, 445,000 people had redeemed it.